afm1g15/CRCalibration/README.md

 ## Running
 To run the macro for the sample contents study, use

-    bash$ root -l -b run_fileContentStudies.C
+    bash$ root -l -b run_macroName.C
     root [0] functionName("config/configName.txt")

+where
+- `macroName` is the name of the run script associated to the relevant macro in `srcs`
-    where functionName is the name of the main function in the srcs file and configName is the appropriate settings file for this analysis
+- `functionName` is the name of the main function in the `srcs` macro
+- `configName.txt` is the appropriate settings file for this analysis